7 Literature @ OMS

 i-Ready Diagnostics

-STAR Reading Assessment
+STAR Reading Progress Monitoring

 Aligned cohesively with the AR program is the STAR assessment.
-This is a reading diagnostic tool that is shorter in length than the i-Ready assessment and can be given on a more timely schedule to quickly assess a student’s reading progress.
-Students will be assessed using the STAR diagnostic at least once each nine-week period.
+This is a reading tool that is shorter in length than the i-Ready assessment and can be given on a more timely schedule to quickly assess a student’s reading progress.
+Students will be assessed using STAR at least once each nine-week period.

 AR Links